Memory, Pain, and Nervous System Problems

 Pain: Types and Levels Vary

-Some people have a lot of pain after cancer treatment, while others have less.
+Some people have a lot of pain after cancer treatment, while others have relatively little.
 Some types of pain associated with cancer include pain from surgery and pain or numbness in the hands or feet caused by nerve injury following some treatments.

 Video length: 59 sec